Farrukh-pyt/detective-mystery/README.md

-# detective-mystery
+# Detective Mystery

-A simple detective game written in Python where the player collects clues and tries to identify the culprit.
+A simple detective game written in Python.

+The player investigates a diamond theft, gathers clues, and tries to identify the thief.

+## Features

+- Investigation system
+- Multiple suspects
+- Clue collection
+- Decision making

+## How to run

+Run:

+python detective_game.py

+## Author

+Farrukh